WhiteHatInspector/emailGuesser/README.md

 The script asks for the following user inputs (mandatory inputs are marked with asterisk):
 ```
-Name*: Insert the first name of your target
+Name*: Insert the first name of your target (e.g. john)

-Surname*: Insert the last name of your target
+Surname*: Insert the last name of your target (e.g. smith)

 Birth year: Insert birth year in its full form (e.g. 1984), otherwise the script will assume you don't know the exact birth year.
 You can also input "no" if you don't know the year of birth

-Username: Insert any known username of the target (only one)
+Username: Insert any known username of the target (only one).
+You can also input "no" if you don't know any username.

 Add extra e-mail formats: Use static or dynamic formats for the username of the e-mail (part of e-mail before the @ symbol).
+This option will add usernames to an already pre-configured list in the script (see table below for pre-configured usernames)
-If you want to add static formats just input them (e.g. josmi94) but if you want to use dynamic formats then use any structure containing the following:
+If you want to add static formats just input them (e.g. josmi94) but if you want to use dynamic formats then use any structure
+containing the following:
 - f!! (first char of the target's first name),
 - first!! (target's first name),
 - l!! (first char of the target's last name) and
 - last!! (target's last name).
+Example: f!!+last!!

 Add domains: Input all domains that you wish to contact a search to, separated by a single comma (e.g. yahoo.com,gmail.com)
 ```